boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 Usage guidance:
 Code that consumes an `arbitrary_key` SHOULD include validation checks specific to the context before use, i.e., an `arbitrary_key` SHOULD be used only in the context for which it was initially generated.

+Implementation guidance: Care should always be taken when seeding a CSPRNG to ensure that the seed has sufficient entropy.
+Using a PRNG that reseeds periodically may be advisable.

 #### Generate a key identifier
 This subprotocol is run by the key server to generate a 32-byte globally unique identifier, `key_id`, as follows: